-Trialling organisations must provide an end-of-trial report on their research outcomes.
-This would be a high-level summary and would not need to include any commercially sensitive information.
+Trialling organisations will be required to provide an end-of-trial report on research outcomes.
+This would be a high-level summary and would not necessarily need to include commercially sensitive information.
 Examples of what could be included in an end-of-trial report are: